aashish118/DataScienceEcosystem_rep/README.md

 # DataScienceEcosystem_rep
-Its a repository for DataScienceEcosystem notebook
+Its a repository for DataScienceEcosystem notebook.